Charles Whiting 1891-1962

 A trip to Maltings Park Road, West Bergholt (where the old brewery buildings have been converted into residential housing) resulted in a photo that shows all the names and accompanying details clearly enough to read.
 The plaque is situated in a gated area between the Colchester road and the front of the housing estate.

 It turns out Charles had been a Gunner in the Royal Field Artillery, and was fortunate not to have been killed or wounded during the war.

-Charles had a son, Leonard Charles(9), in 1917 as the war was drawing to a close and he was later to have another son, Cecil.
+Charles had a son, Leonard Charles(9), in 1917 as the war was drawing to a close and he was later to have another son, Cecil Joseph in 1927.

 Charles looks to have returned to work with Daniell & Sons after the war, because his name is mentioned in The Times of 6th January 1926 as a beneficiary in the will of Mr Thomas Brett Daniell, onetime managing director of the Brewery, who had died that year aged 87.
 He was left 10 shares in Daniell & Sons Breweries along with another clerk, Henry Taylor.(5)

 Further clues about his later work history appear in the will of Fanny Ellen, who died 7th July 1957.
 He is listed here as a retired transport manager - whether this was still with the Brewery is unclear.
-They were living at Sutcliffe (possiby Sutcliff Villa, a property owned by Daniell & Sons?), West Bergholt, at the time of Fanny's death.
+They were still living at Sutcliffe Villa (a property owned by Daniell & Sons?), West Bergholt, at the time of Fanny's death.
 Effects of £539 6s 11d were granted to Charles on 13th August.(10)

 It seems that Charles remained in the West Bergholt area for the remainder of his life.

-Many thanks to Ian Parker and Jason Whiting for information about Charles' marriage and offspring, and later life.
+Many thanks to Ian Parker, Jason Whiting and John Orchard for information about Charles' marriage and offspring, and later life.